darkthecross/mobile_planner/README.md

 ![img1](math1.png)
 ![img2](math2.png)

-Only the trajectory following algorithm was implemented, and I lost interest on this.

 The iterative LQR algorithm should be most interesting, since it optimizes any cost given a initial trajectory.
 But Pratically applying this algorithm will require some good search output, which serves as the initialization.